phage-nz/infosec-bazaar/readme.txt

 Current inventory:
 \cuckoo
 - cuckooautoinstall.sh - automatically install Cuckoo Sandbox, all dependencies and common processing modules.
 Credit to: dreg@buguroo.com and dfrancos@buguroo.com
-- install_notes.txt - notes for the installation of Cuckoo Sandbox, additional processing modules and the creation of cloaked VM's.
+- readme.txt - notes for the installation of Cuckoo Sandbox, additional processing modules and the creation of cloaked VM's.
 \honeypot
 - autoinstall.sh - automatic install script for Cowrie, Dionaea and p0f.
 - cowrie.init - init.d script for Cowrie.